 Advertisement

 Zazie Atkinson

-March 8th marks International Women’s Day, a global event calling for equality and celebrating achievements of women.
-Frauentag is also a public holiday in Berlin and for the first time this year in the eastern state of Mecklenburg-Western Pommerania.
+Friday, March 8th marks International Women’s Day, a global event calling for equality and celebrating achievements of women.
+'Frauentag' is also a public holiday in Berlin and for the second time in the eastern state of Mecklenburg-Western Pommerania.

+Advertisement